 An amoeba shaped violin and a giraffe piano are just some of the unusual instruments on display at the Music Musem, which reopened in DR's former Radio House in 2014.
 Take kids to the "klang room" – a soundproofed room where they can play their hearts out without disturbing the neighbours.

 Ride the train up the coast to watch the sun set against Kronborg, a fairy-tale fortress and the inspiration for Elsinore Castle in Shakespeare’s Hamlet.
 Constructed in the fifteenth century by Erik of Pomerania, the original fortress of Krogen was for hundreds of years the key to control of the Øresund, enabling the Danish monarchs to extract a toll from every ship that passed through it.

-Sample Brasserie Nimb’s traditional French food with a regularly changing menu in an Oriental-style palace, with views out to Tivoli Gardens.
+Sample Brasserie Nimb’s traditional French food with a regularly changing menu in an Oriental-style palace, with views out to Tivoli Gardens Dropdown content.

-Explore more of Copenhagen with the Pocket Rough Guide to Copenhagen.
-Compare flights, find tours, book hostels and hotels for your trip, and don’t forget to buy travel insurance before you go.
+Explore more of Copenhagen with the Pocket Rough Guide to Copenhagen Dropdown content.
+Compare flights Dropdown content, find tours Dropdown content, book hostels Dropdown content and hotels Dropdown content for your trip, and don’t forget to buy travel insurance Dropdown content before you go.
 Featured image Pixabay / CC0.